easycoder/easycoder-py/doc/core/keywords/load.md

 `load Data from Path`

 ## Description:
 Loads the contents of a file into a variable.
+See also [save](save.md).

 Next: [multiply](multiply.md)
 Prev: [init](init.md)